jwelch1123/Excel-DB/README.md

 ## Features
 - **Seamless Integration with Excel and CSV Files:** Easily create SQLite databases from your existing Excel and CSV files.
 - **Comprehensive Data Manipulation:** Read, append, and export data with ease.
-- **Pandas Compatibility:** Leverage the power of pandas for efficient data handling and manipulation, making it easier to

 ## Getting Started
 - Copy the repository to your project directory.